-How to Update Your RDP Certificate on Windows Server (Step-by-Step 2025 Guide)
+How to Update Your RDP Certificate on Windows Server (Step-by-Step 2026 Guide)

-Why You Need to Update Your RDP Certificate
+Why You Need to Update RDP Certificate

 Let’s keep it simple: your RDP certificate is like your digital passport.
 It verifies your server’s identity and ensures that the data traveling between your computer and the server is encrypted and safe.

-If the certificate is:
+If the certificate is

 • Expired – users will be warned.